jdbpt/jdbpt/README.md

 ## ABOUT ME

-My name is Jocelyn and I am:
+My name is Jocelyn and:
-- 🌱 I’m currently learning Java and data structures and algorithms
+- 🌱 I’m currently learning: Java and data structures and algorithms
-- 🔭 I’m currently working on revising my resume and building a portfolio (a constant goal)
+- 🔭 I’m currently working on: revising my resume and building a portfolio (a constant goal)
 - ⚡ Fun fact: I was drawn to Computer Science through majoring in Game Development
 - Creativity is my driving motivation behind all my projects!
 - The goal is jdbpt, everything in life comes with balance.